Working at Woldingham

 The Woldingham community is a rich one in which many different backgrounds and cultures are represented and many different languages spoken.
 This diversity is valued and respected and we are keen to welcome applications from all applicants that feel that they meet the requirements of the role, regardless of their background and culture.
 All job applicants will be considered solely on their ability to do the job.

-Once completed, return your application and cover letter to hr@woldinghamschool.co.uk.
-This role will close at 09.00am on Tuesday 7th October 2025.
-Interviews will take place on Monday 13th October 2025.
-We do encourage early applications, and as such reserve the right to close the role early should a suitable candidate be appointed.
+Once completed, please return your completed application and cover letter to hr@woldinghamschool.co.uk.
+This role will close at 09.00am on Monday 2nd March 2026.
+Interviews will take place on Friday 6th March 2026.

 Woldingham School is committed to safeguarding and promoting the welfare of children and young people and expects all staff and volunteers to share this commitment.
 An enhanced DBS report will be required for the successful candidate.